Ycastillo2003/Managing-Users-access-and-group-policies-with-active-directory./README.md

 ![image](https://github.com/user-attachments/assets/155a385c-fd35-44dd-972d-5f46cceb8f40)

-- changing clients-1 dns server
+- changing clients-1 dns server to allow it to join the Domain